WZDC-CD: History

 On September 6, 2017, NBCUniversal internally announced that it would launch a Telemundo owned-and-operated station based out of WRC-TV (channel 4) in December; a Telemundo spokesperson stated that the sale of WZDC's spectrum "gave us the ability to take back the Telemundo affiliation for this market", without elaborating.
 Subsequently, on December 4, 2017, NBCUniversal's Telemundo Station Group announced its purchase of ZGS' 13 television stations, including WZDC-CD.
 As a result of the common ownership, WZDC-CD then entered into a channel-sharing agreement with WRC-TV, under which it ended broadcasts over its own signal on channel 25 and moved to WRC-TV's signal on channel 48.
 NBCUniversal assumed the operations of WZDC on January 1, 2018, through a local marketing agreement.
 The channel-sharing agreement with WRC-TV took effect on March 7, 2018, at which time WZDC shut off its own signal.

 As the channel-share went into effect, WZDC's virtual channel number of 25 presented an issue.
 Virtual channel 25 is already in use by Hagerstown's WDVM-TV, which covers much of the western part of the Washington market and overlaps the signal of WRC-TV.
 The PSIP standard resolves virtual channel conflicts by assigning the new station a virtual channel number equal to the existing station's physical channel number.
 As WDVM-TV broadcast over physical channel 26 at the time, the rule would assign WZDC-CD virtual channel 26.
 However, WETA-TV already uses virtual channel 26 in the market, and there is no further remedy prescribed in the PSIP standard.
 NBC proposed as a second option virtual channel 64, corresponding to WZDC-CD's original analog channel.
-This introduces another conflict with WDPB, which overlaps the eastern portion of WRC-TV's coverage area.
+This introduced another conflict with WDPB, which overlaps the eastern portion of WRC-TV's coverage area.
 In this case, the same rule assigned virtual channel 44, which was available.